oanc/org.anc.tutorial.rest/README.md

 REST Services Tutorial
 ==================

-This is a short tutorial on creating REST services using JAX-RS and the ANC applications stack.
+This is a short tutorial on creating REST services using JAX-RS and the ANC application stack.

 ## Prerequisites